Dolly Castro Rocks Pink Bra & Short Shorts In Rare Photo With Her 16-Year-Old Daughter

-Dolly Castro took to Instagram on April 16 to give her fans a sexy peek at how she’s spending her time during the quarantine.
-The brand new upload showed Dolly at home with her 16-year-old daughter, Karen Castro, both in matching pink sets.
+Dolly Castro took to Instagram on April 16 to give fans a sexy peek at how she’s spending her time during quarantine.
+The brand-new upload showed Dolly at home with her 16-year-old daughter, Karen Castro, both in matching pink sets.
 For her part, Dolly sizzled in a bra and tiny little shorts while Karen stunned in a crop top and pants.

 In the caption, the Nicaraguan bombshell shared that she has been spending her time in quarantine with her daughter, where the two of them have been cooking, training, and cleaning.
-Dolly tagged the photo at home in Orange County, California, where she currently resides.
-Behind the mother/ daughter duo were several mirrors with brass accents as well as a few vases of blush pink flowers — showing off the model’s chic taste.
+Dolly tagged the photo at home in Orange County, California.
+Behind the mother/daughter duo were several mirrors with brass accents as well as a few vases of pink flowers — showing off the model’s chic taste.

-In the first photo in the series of two, Dolly stood behind an inviting cream couch, wrapping her arm around her daughter, who was sitting near the edge.
+In the first photo in the series of two, Dolly stood behind an inviting cream couch and wrapped her arm around her daughter, who was sitting near the edge.
 She flaunted her bombshell body in a stunning two-piece set that did nothing but favors for her hourglass figure.
 Dolly’s bra boasted a bright white fabric with a pink chain pattern running through the body.
 Its neckline dipped low into her chest, exposing ample cleavage.
 Thanks to its tight band, attention was also drawn to her chiseled abs.

 The fitness model’s shorts were just as hot, sitting high on her hips and featuring a small fit that allowed for her muscular legs to be put on display.
 Like her bra, the piece featured a tight band that ran across the top of the garment, appearing to have the Savage X Fenty logo from Rihanna’s lingerie line.